MrCyjaneK/ourbook/README.md

 ## Bots
 ReDone supports the operation of automated bots.
-Some can be created by simply installing Network.onion on a device or emulator and enabling the respective bot mode.
+Some can be created by simply installing ReDone on a device or emulator and enabling the respective bot mode.
 Others need a bit of programming.
 For more information, see https://github.com/MrCyjaneK/ReDone/blob/master/bots/README.md.